noaione/yuusha-shoukan-ln/sources/v11/chapter3.md

 has a flower pattern.
 From those things, I think that Illness likes flowers... especially roses.

-[I ceeeertainly like flowers buuuuut ... are you reeeeeeally sure you want to go there with meeeeee?]
+[I ceeeertainly like flowers buuuuut... are you reeeeeeally sure you want to go there with meeeeee?]

 [Yes, that is if Illness-san is alright with it.]